 Konrad Konarski, V-Soft's Practice Head for AI and IOT explains the purpose of artificial intelligence in image processing to automatically detect and categorize defects.

-Real time defect detection, using image processing, has been extensively studied and the design of deep learning techniques that are capable of automatically detecting manufacturing defects enhances the production process.
+Real-time defect detection, using image processing, has been extensively studied and deep learning techniques are capable of automatically detecting manufacturing defects to enhance the production process.
 This leaves less room for error.
-The advantage of using deep learning is the algorithm's ability to learn the visual features that meet performance expectations.

-Want more information on how AI can solve defect detection in manufacturing within your business?
+Want more information on how AI can solve defect detection in your manufacturing operation?
 Connect with our Artificial Intelligence expert, Konrad Konarski today!